malctaylor15/malctaylor15.github.io/README.md

 More information can be found [here](https://github.com/trackoverxc/Zillow_Kaggle)

-## Wine Quality Analysis (including Bayesian) - iPython Notebook - 2017
+## Wine Quality Analysis - iPython Notebook - 2017
-In this project, I compare a standard linear regression and Bayesian linear regression to understand the effects of several features on the quality rating of red wines.
-Given several chemical quantities of the wine, can we predict which wines will be the highest rating?
+In this project, the goal is to predict the quality of wine based on several chemical features.
+There are two sets of analysis.
+In one notebook, we try to determine which wines are high quality compared to low quality in a classification setting.
+We compare a standard logistic regression with a Bayesian logistic regression using pymc3.
+In the other notebook, we examine the quality as a continous regression problem using Random Forest and Linear Regression.
+We conduct some exploratory data analysis, preprocess the data and run the algorith.
+We also conduct a random search among the hyper parameters of the Random Forest to find an optimal model without taking too much time.
 More information can be found [here](https://malctaylor15.github.io/Wine_Quality/)